-Color saturation is different in H.264 and Motion JPEG Modify the settings for your graphics adapter.
-Please see the adapter's documentation for more information.
+Poor rendering of MPEG-4/H.264 Color depth set incorrectly on clients.
+Set to 16-bit or 32-bit color. images In the case of blurred text overlays, or other rendering problems, you may need to enable Advanced Video Rendering from the MPEG-4/H.264 tab in the AMC control panel applet.
+Ensure that your graphics card is using the latest device driver.
+The latest drivers can usually be downloaded from the manufacturer's web site.
+Color saturation is different in MPEG-4/H.264 and Motion JPEG Modify the settings for your graphics adapter.
+Please see the adapter's documenta- tion for more information.
 Lower frame rate than expected Reduce number of applications running on the client computer.
 Limit the number of simultaneous viewers.
 Check with the system administrator that there is enough bandwidth available.
 See also the online help.
-Check in the AMC control panel applet (H.264/MPEG-4 tab) that video processing is not set to Decode only I frames.
+Check in the AMC control panel applet (MPEG-4/H.264 tab) that video processing is not set to Decode only I frames .
 Lower the image resolution.
-Why do I not get 30 frames per second?
-See the section General performance considerations, on page 51.
-Image degeneration Decrease the GOV length, see the online help for more information.
-The Power indicator is not constantly li t Faulty power supply Check that you are using an AXIS PS-H or AXIS PS-V power supply.
-The Status and Network indicator LEDs are flashing red rapidly Hardware failure Contact your Axis dealer.
-The Status indicator LED is flashing rec and the camera is inaccessible A firmware upgrade has been inter- rupted or the firmware has otherwise been damaged See the Emergency Recovery Procedure above.
+Why do I not get 30 frames per second , , , , , , , , , , , , , , , , , , , , Image degeneration Decrease the GOV length, see the online help for more information.
+The Power indicator is not constantly lit Faulty power supply Check that you are using the same indoor power supply that came with the product.
+The Network indicator LEDs are flashing Hardware failure Contact your Axis dealer.
 No images displayed on web page Problem with AMC.
 (Internet Explorer only) To enable the updating of video images in Microsoft Internet Explorer, set your browser to allow ActiveX controls.
-Also, make sure that AXIS Media Control (AMC) component is installed on your workstation.
-Installation of additional ActiveX component restricted or prohibited Configure your camera to use a Java applet for updating the video images under Live View Config > Layout > Default Viewer for Internet Explorer.
+Also, make sure that AXIS Media Control (AMC) component is installed on your computer.
+Installation of additional ActiveX com- ponent restricted or prohibited Configure your camera to use a Java applet for updating the video images under Live View Config > Layout > Default Viewer for Internet Explorer.
 See the online help for more information.
 Video/Image problems, general Image too dark or too light Check the video image settings.
 See the online help on Video and Image Settings.
 Missing images in uploads This can occur when trying to use a larger image buffer than is actually available.
 Try lowering the frame rate or the upload period.
 Slow image update Configuring pre-buffers, motion detection, high-resolution images, or high frame rates, will affect the performance of the camera.
-Poor performance Poor performance may be caused by heavy network traffic, multiple users accessing the unit, low performance clients, use of features such as Motion Detection, Event handling.
+Poor performance Poor performance may be caused by heavy network traffic, multiple users accessing the unit, low performance clients, use of features such as Motion Detection, Event handling, Image rotation other than 180 degrees.
 Poor quality snapshot images Screen incorrectly configured on your workstation In Display Properties, configure your screen to show at least 65000 colors, that is, at least 16-bit.
 Using only 16 or 256 colors will produce dithering artifacts in the image.
-Overlay/Privacy mask is not displayed Incorrect size or location of overlay or privacy mask.
+Overlay/Privacy mask is not displayed • Incorrect size or location of overlay or privacy mask.
 The overlay or privacy mask may have been positioned incorrectly or may be too large.
 Refer to Overlay Image Requirements and Limitations in the online help for more information.
-Browser freezes Netscape 7.x or Mozilla 1.4 (or later) can sometimes freeze on a slow com- puter Lower the image resolution.
+Browser freezes 1 Netscape 7.x or Firefox 1.4 (or later) can sometimes freeze on a slow computer Lower the image resolution.
 Problems uploading files Limited space There is only limited space available for the upload of your own files.
 Try deleting existing files to free up space.
-Motion Detection triggers unexpectedly , Changes in luminance Motion detection is based on changes in luminance in the image.
-This means that if there are sudden changes in the lighting, motion detection may be triggered mistakenly.
+Motion Detection triggers unexpectedly Changes in luminance Motion detection is based on changes in luminance in the image.
+This means that if there are sudden changes in the lighting, motion detection may be triggered mistak- enly.
 Lower the sensitivity setting to avoid problems with luminance.
-PIR Sensor sensitivity · The PIR Sensor rarely triggers or not at all The PIR Sensor will not work behind a window, the IR light is blocked by the window.
-PIR sensitivity is either too high or too low Use the Sensitivity slider to adjust the range and sensitivity of the PIR Sensor.